 Below are examples of what one should avoid wearing when attending the celebration of someone’s nuptials.
 Disclaimer: Of course these rules do not apply if the couple getting married has specifically requested said attire, particularly at more laid-back beach weddings.

 - A white or similarly colored dress.
 Brides often wear gowns in shades of ivory or cream now; so don’t think any frock that isn’t stark white is safe.
 Sure, the bride may have said it’s fine, but it’s just one day.
 Do you really not have anything else to wear?
 On a similar note, men should avoid tuxedos if the attire is less formal than black tie, in order to avoid upstaging the groom.
+On the opposite end of the spectrum, get answers to the question "Is it okay to wear black to a wedding?"

 - Lounge or active wear.
 It may be acceptable to wear yoga pants outside of the studio now, but that doesn’t mean it’s wedding appropriate.